 Apulian Red-Figure Dish

-An ancient Apulian Greek red-figure dish with the head of a satyr facing left in profile wearing a tania in added white paint.
+An ancient Apulian Greek red-figure dish with the head of a satyr facing left in profile wearing a tania in added white paint, possibly by the Linz Painter.

 Apulia, Magna Graecia.